biazhong/test/files/A Demo Application.md

 ## 2 🔧 Using PyPRS to Solve the Problem

-In this demo application, all the built-in procedures and a custom procedure, namely the equal allocation procedure, are applied to solve the throughput maximization problem.
+In this demo application, **all the built-in procedures and a custom procedure, namely the equal allocation procedure**, are applied to solve the throughput maximization problem.
 The experiments are conducted on a workstation equiped with **two 24-core Intel(R) Xeon(R) Gold 6248R processors with 128 Gigabytes of memory, and Microsoft Windows 10 Pro operating system**.
 To use PyPRS, users need the **alternatives information file** and **simulation function file**.
 Download these files directly by clicking the following link:

 <a href="https://raw.githubusercontent.com/biazhong/test/refs/heads/main/files/Uploading%20Files.zip">Download Uploading Files</a>